Skip to main content

 • Use the minimum required scopes for OAuth2/OIDC

-• Rotate API keys and tokens regularly
+• Replace API keys and tokens periodically